GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

   from the classes in the entry points.

 5. At the end, the tool outputs a report on the linkage errors.

+### Input

+The tool takes a classpath through either a list of class and jar files in filesystems, a list of Maven coordinates, or a Maven BOM.

+A Maven BOM specified as a Maven coordinate is converted to a list of Maven coordinates.
+A list of Maven coordinates is resolved to a list of jar files that consists of the artifacts and their dependencies.
+The list of jar files forms a classpath, on which the tool operate.

 ### Output